Bayesian optimal design for ordinary differential equation models with application in biological science: Examples

 \subsection{Compartmental model}

-Compartmental models are used in pharmokinetics to understand how drugs behave inside a body.
-The open one-compartment model with first-order absorption is described by the following system of $S=2$ ODEs for $t \in [0,24]$ hours
+In pharmacokinetics studies, compartmental models are used to describe the distribution of a drug inside a living body.
+Such models have been routinely used to demonstrate optimal experimental design methodology (see, for example, \citealp{A1993}, \citealp{R2014}, and \citealt{OW2015}).
+To compare designs found using the probabilistic solution to designs found using an exact solution, we use a simple example where an analytical solution to the differential equations is available.
+An open one-compartment model is considered with first-order absorption, described by the following system of $s=2$ ordinary differential equations for $t \in [0,24]$ hours: